albertattard/presentation-domain-primitives-kotlin/presentation.md

 While similar, *Domain Primitives* additionally ensure that all instances are valid values of that type, and also that types are not reused, especially between contexts.

 For example, the `Name` *Domain Primitive* cannot be used to represent a person's name and a computer's name at the same time.
-In such a case, we would have two *Domain Primitives*:, `PersonName` and `ComputerName`.
+In such a case, we would have two *Domain Primitives*: `PersonName` and `ComputerName`.

 ---